Retirement ought to be the time of your life. And for many retirees that holds true.

 Let’s say you had a $500,000 retirement fund earning 7%.
 If you were drawing a pension of $50,000 per annum, your money would run out in the 20th year.
 Add 3% inflation to the annual pension, and it runs out in the 15th year.

 PRO-TIP There is no silver bullet here.
 Your best defence against inflation is higher returns.
 That will only ever happen if you accept higher risk and volatility.
 Know this equation but only ever invest in things you understand and are comfortable with.
-Ask us for advice if you are not certain.
+Ask us for independent financial advice if you are not certain.

 Risk 3 – Not honouring the rich ratio